 Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland

 Barbörukapella and the information sign

-This old chapel seems must have been both a chapel and a shelter in bad weather for those travelling on the Alfaraleið - the thoroughfare in the Nýjahraun - Kapelluhraun lava field.
+This old chapel might have been both a chapel and a shelter in bad weather for those travelling on the Alfaraleið - the thoroughfare in the Nýjahraun - Kapelluhraun lava field.

 Inside the chapel, people could pray but also make a fire to keep warm and cook food.

-It is believed that this road through the lava was made shortly after the volcanic eruption back in the 12th century, as soon as the lava cooled down sufficiently.
+It is believed that this road through the lava was built shortly after the volcanic eruption in the 12th century, once the lava had cooled sufficiently.

 Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-IcelandParts of the old road by Barbarökapella chapel

-Kristján Eldjárn, the Director of the National Museum of Iceland, and later the President of Iceland, excavated the ruins of the chapel in 1950.
+Kristján Eldjárn, the Director of the National Museum of Iceland and later the President of Iceland, excavated the chapel ruins in 1950.

+Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland